 Scherzo was composed during 1991 and 92 in the Electroacoustic Music Studios of the University of Birmingham, England.
 It was revised during the Spring and Summer of 1993, also in Birmingham, and a further 2 minutes added.
 The revised version was awarded a commendation in the 1994 Prix Ars Electronica, and in the same year also received First Mention in the Stockholm Electronic Arts Award.

-Skyline was composed in 2016 in the Electroacoustic Music Studios of Bangor University (Wales, UK) and premiered on October 20, 2016 at Theatr Bryn Terfel, Pontio, Bangor.
+Scherzo was composed in 2016 in the Electroacoustic Music Studios of Bangor University (Wales, UK) and premiered on October 20, 2016 at Theatr Bryn Terfel, Pontio, Bangor.
 The piece includes recordings of Bangor University’s Crossley-Holland collection of pre-Columbian Mexican wind instruments.
 My thanks to Susan Rawcliffe (flautist) and Scott Flesher (recording supervisor).